wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 and the length is given by `LEN(mystring)`.

 Including the `<cstring.i>` library file defines input and output typemaps for `const char* NATIVE`.
-These macros assume that both the input and output are standard null-terminated C strings on the C++ side, and a variable-length string on the Fortran side (i.e. any trailing blanks are intentional).
+These typemaps assume that both the input and output are standard null-terminated C strings on the C++ side, and a variable-length string on the Fortran side (i.e. any trailing blanks are intentional).
 Note that by using null-terminated strings, if a Fortran string has null characters